sporadic-labs/tile-extruder/README.md

 A small CLI to extrude tiles.
 Use --help for more information.

 Options:

-  -V, --version                 output the version number -w, --tileWidth <integer>     tile width in pixels -h, --tileHeight <integer>    tile height in pixels -i, --input <path>            the path to the tileset you want to extrude -o, --output <path>           the path to output the extruded tileset image
+  -V, --version                 output the version number -w, --tileWidth <integer>     tile width in pixels -h, --tileHeight <integer>    tile height in pixels -i, --input <path>            the path to the tileset you want to extrude -o, --output <path>           the path to output the extruded tileset image (default: inputPath where
-  -c, --color [hex=0xffffff00]  RGBA color to use for the background color, only matters if there is margin or spacing (default: transparent white)
+                                filename is extended with '_extruded') -c, --color [hex=0xffffff00]  RGBA color to use for the background color, only matters if there's margin or
-  -m, --margin [integer=0]      number of pixels between tiles and the edge of the tileset image (default: 0) -s, --spacing [integer=0]     number of pixels between neighboring tiles (default: 0) -e, --extrusion [integer=1]   number of pixels to extrude by (default: 1) -h, --help                    output usage information
+                                spacing (default: transparent white) -m, --margin [integer=0]      number of pixels between tiles and the edge of the tileset image (default: 0)
+  -s, --spacing [integer=0]     number of pixels between neighboring tiles (default: 0) -e, --extrusion [integer=1]   number of pixels to extrude by (default: 1) --help                        display help for command
 ```

 A note on terminology, _spacing_ is the number of pixels between neighboring tiles, while _margin_ is the number of pixels between the edges of the image and the tiles.
 Or, more visually explained: